LETTING GO OF THE PAST

 Every day, Emily got a chair, climbed up on it to check on it to see how it was doing.
 She watered the plant just as her grandfather instructed her, only when the soil felt dry.
 Emily was very proud of her little plant as it stretched its arms from the little pot and draped around the mantle and down the sides of the fireplace.
 When Emily turned four years old, new neighbors moved in next door.
 They had a daughter named Kay; she was the same age as Emily.
 Emily and Kay became good friends and played every day.
 Eventually, Emily forgot all about the plant her grandfather had given her.
 Soon the leaves turned yellow, then brown, and withered to the floor.

-One night the phone rang, it was the doctor from the hospital calling Emily’s mother to inform her, her father had gone to heaven to live with God.
+One night the phone rang, it was the doctor from the hospital calling Emily’s mother to inform her, her grandfather had gone to heaven to live with God.
 When Emily’s mother told her about grandfather, Emily got into her mother’s arms and cried.
 Emily cried herself to sleep for days.

 After grieving the loss of her grandfather.
 Emily noticed the plant her grandfather had given her had turned brown and there were no leaves on it.
 Emily panicked.
 Emily said, “I must save my grandfather’s little plant, it can’t die and go to heaven too!”
 Emily poured water on it, bought fertilizer from the plant store, and even replanted it.
 Nothing happened.
 Emily didn’t tell her mother what she was doing, only her little friend Kay, even though her mother knew exactly what was going on.
 After many attempts trying to save the little plant, Emily finally told her mother, “Mommy, I have been such a bad girl.
 Mommy look, I killed grandpa’s little plant he gave me.
 I did everything I could to save it, but I couldn’t.
 I was busy playing with Kay and I forgot all about the plant, and now it is dead!”
 With tears in her eyes, Emily asked, “Mommy do you think grandpa is mad at me in heaven?”
 Her mother took little Emily in her arms and just held her.
 Then Emily’s mother said, “Emily, put on your coat, bring your little plant; I want to take you somewhere.”
 Emily and her mother got into their car, then she and mother drove to a beautiful nursery where there were thousands of flowers and plants.
 Then her mother opened the door of the car, took Emily by the hands and said, “Emily, grandpa left all of these plants to you, they are yours.
 Grandpa owned this nursery where he grew and cared for all of these plants.
 He understood when he gave you the plant, you were only three years old and many things in life would distract you, but he also knew if one plant dies, there are many more plants to replace it.
 You are far more important than any little plant.”
 Then, mother said, “You must first let go of the dead plant, give it to me so we can bury it together in order to make room in your heart and hands for the New One.”